-1. Data source: Estonian, Finnish, German, Latvian, Lithuanian, Polish and Swedish national monitoring data (see list of authors and Footnotes).
+1. Data source: Danish, Estonian, Finnish, German, Latvian, Lithuanian, Polish and Swedish national monitoring data (see list of authors and Footnotes).
 Main sampling locations are presented in Fig. 1.
 Original purpose of the data: Phytoplankton monitoring programs in the frame of HELCOM COMBINE.

-2. Description of data: Biomass data (wet weight in μ g/L) in integrated samples (0-10 m, less at some shallower coastal stations; 0-20 m at the Landsort Deep; surface = 0-1 m in Bay of Mecklenburg).
+2. Description of data: Biomass data (wet weight in μg/L) in integrated samples (0-10 m; 0-20 m at the Landsort Deep; surface = 0-1 m in Bay of Mecklenburg).
 Sampling at the Finnish high-frequency coastal stations "Hailuodon ed int.asema", "Suomenl Huovari Kyvy-8A", "UUS-23 Längden" and "Vav-11 V-4" reached from surface to the depth of 2x Secchi depth (usually 0-8 m); they could be integrated into the existing data series without problems.
 Genera included in index: Nodularia, Aphanizomenon and Dolichospermum (previously Anabaena).